cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

   includes or has included several Python core developers, such as a certain Guido van Rossum.

-- JetBrain's [PyCharm](https://www.jetbrains.com/pycharm/) editor includes its
-  own static type checker (2015).
+- JetBrain's [PyCharm](https://www.jetbrains.com/pycharm/) editor comes with its own static type checker (2015).

 - Google's [pytype](https://google.github.io/pytype/) (2016) is able to [infer